Top 10 UK Cities for Logistics Companies (2026)

 The UK logistics sector continues to concentrate in major metropolitan areas and strategic transport corridors.
 This analysis examines Companies House data on registered transport and logistics businesses across the nation's top 10 cities, revealing both established strongholds and emerging regional powerhouses.
 Understanding where logistics companies cluster is crucial for businesses planning distribution networks, warehousing strategies, and same-day delivery operations.

-Using Companies House filings and business registry data as of May 2026, we analysed 47,392 active logistics and transport firms across UK postcode regions.
+We analysed 47,392 active logistics and transport firms across UK postcode regions using Companies House filings and business registry data as of May 2026.
 We defined "logistics companies" to include courier services, freight forwarding, warehousing, distribution, and specialised transport operators.
 Cities were ranked by active company count within their metropolitan postcode areas, revealing clear geographic clustering aligned with motorway networks, ports, and airports.

-London remains unchallenged as the UK's logistics epicentre.
-The capital hosts major distribution centres, international freight forwarding operations, and last-mile delivery networks serving 9+ million people.
-Proximity to Heathrow (handling 80.1 million passengers annually), London City Airport, and Gatwick creates unmatched air freight demand.
+London hosts 8,247 active logistics firms—17.4% of the UK total—making it the unchallenged logistics epicentre.
+The capital's dominance stems from major distribution centres, international freight forwarding operations, last-mile delivery networks serving 9+ million people, and proximity to Heathrow (handling 80.1 million passengers annually), London City Airport, and Gatwick, which create unmatched air freight demand.
 The M25 orbital motorway and Thames ports amplify logistics concentration.
 Companies range from multinational 3PL providers to independent same-day couriers navigating the capital's congestion charging and ULEZ restrictions—where T&C Logistics operates a fully compliant fleet.

-The Midlands' commercial hub ranks second with nearly 4,000 logistics businesses.
-Strategic position at the intersection of the M5, M6, and M42 motorways makes Birmingham a crucial national distribution crossroads.
+Birmingham ranks second with 3,892 active logistics firms, representing 8.2% of the UK total.
+Its strategic position at the intersection of the M5, M6, and M42 motorways makes it a crucial national distribution crossroads.
 Birmingham Airport and Port of Birmingham support freight operations, whilst the city's manufacturing legacy sustains industrial logistics demand.
 The region attracts large warehousing operators and regional courier networks.

-Manchester serves as the North West's logistics gateway with 2,841 registered firms.
+Manchester hosts 2,841 registered logistics firms and serves as the North West's logistics gateway.
 Manchester Airport (rank 3 UK airport by cargo tonnage) and proximity to Liverpool port drive international shipping activity.
 The M6 and M60 networks connect Greater Manchester to distribution centres across the North, Scotland, and Wales.
 Regional consolidation centres and pharma-logistics specialists cluster here.

 "London and the South East will always lead because of airport and port density, but the real growth story is in secondary cities.
 Manchester, Birmingham, and Leeds are attracting investment in automated warehousing and same-day distribution networks because land costs are lower and motorway access is superior.
 Companies operating across multiple regional hubs can now compete nationally." — Taras, Founder, T&C Logistics